This article was updated March 5, 2025.

 Cost segregation studies can uncover additional opportunities for cost savings.
 In reviewing the information provided to complete the study, prior improvements may be identified that have the potential for increased deductions.

-A Section 179D Energy Efficiency Commercial Building Deduction study is a tax savings service that can be complementary with a cost segregation study for newly constructed or remodeled buildings, if the building envelope, HVAC, and lighting systems meet or exceed certain energy efficiency standards.
+A Section 179D Energy Efficiency Commercial Building Deduction study is a tax savings service that can be complementary with a cost segregation study for newly constructed or remodeled buildings.
+This is an opportunity if, for example, the building envelope, HVAC, and lighting systems meet or exceed certain energy efficiency standards.

-The benefits from a Section 179D study can be up to $5 per square foot starting in 2023, if certain prevailing wage and apprenticeship requirements are met.
+The benefits from a Section 179D tax deduction can be up to $5 per square foot starting in 2023, if certain prevailing wage and apprenticeship requirements are met.

 The act increased the maximum credit provided to contractors.
 Originally $2,000 per unit, it’s now increased to $5,000 per unit with the addition of the Zero Energy Ready Homes certification and a prevailing wage option.